How to Choose Your Baja Cruise

 Adventure Cruises

 A new selection of Baja adventure cruises features specially outfitted small ships geared for adventure with expert guides leading off-vessel activities from remote beaches or right from the ship.
 Hike, kayak, stand-up paddleboard, snorkel or just relax on the beach.
 Explore at your own pace with a variety of activity levels and options offered every day.
-The 8-day Baja California’s Whales & Wildlife Cruise combines active adventures with gray whale watching (in season) or swimming with whale sharks.
+The 8-day Baja California’s Whales & Sealife cruise combines active adventures with gray whale watching (in season) or swimming with whale sharks.

 Intimate Exploration Cruises

 Explore like John Steinbeck and Ed Rickets cruising Baja aboard a historic 8-guest wooden yacht.
 A flexible schedule allows time to watch whales, stop at postcard-perfect beaches and explore at a relaxed pace.
-The intimate 12-day Westward Voyages in the Sea of Cortez includes two nights of whale watching and beachfront camping in San Ignacio Lagoon or Magdalena Bay.
+The intimate 11- or 12-day Westward Voyages in the Sea of Cortez includes two nights of whale watching and beachfront camping in San Ignacio Lagoon or Magdalena Bay.
 This is the most intimate Baja cruise available.

 FIND BAJA CRUISES